 The collection is not confined to marionettes, puppets, early dolls, and books: it includes some of the toy theatres that were popular all through the nineteenth century.
 Indeed, the collection as a whole is a most eloquent testimony to the higher general level of culture that existed in other continents in the days before the cinema and the radio.

 Prof. Murray

+(Continued from page 9)

 of a lower border of creation than the fishes.
-His knowledge and love of outdoor life goes back to his boyhood in South Africa, from which he will occasionally tell wonderful red-blooded tales of adventures in hunting, in scaring off thieving natives, or in - tales which coping with drunken miners - tales which gain a certain mythological grandeur from his insistence that he was by far the smallest, weakest, meekest, and mildest of the males of his large family.
-These memories are very or his large family.
-These memories are very precious to him and he rather enjoys being addressed by the nickname of "Jo'burg", which he acquired in his Cambridge days; but while he may have seemed very much the South African to his English colleagues, to his Canadian friends the Cambridge stamp seems more conspicuous and the rip-roaring days upon the Veldt more remote and legendary.
+His knowledge and love of outdoor life goes back to his boyhood in South Africa, from which he will occasionally tell wonderful red-blooded tales of adventures in hunting, in scaring off thieving natives, or in coping with drunken miners gain a certain mythological grandeur from his insistence that he was by far the smallest, weakest, meekest, and mildest of the males of his large family.
+These memories are very precious to him and he rather enjoys being addressed by the nickname of "Jo'burg", which he acquired in his Cambridge days; but while he may have seemed very much the South African to his English colleagues, to his Canadian friends the Cambridge stamp seems more conspicuous and the rip-roaring days upon the Veldt more remote and legendary

-He is very much a family man and, as all his friends know, there is nothing in which he takes more pride and pleasure than in the growing reputation of his son, R. G. E. Murray (M.D.
+He is very much a family man and, as all his friends know, there is nothing in which his friends know, there is nothing in which he takes more pride and pleasure than in the growing reputation of his son, R. G. E. Murray (M.D.
 '43) now Professor of Bacteriology at the University of Western Ontario.
-Bob will be the first editor of a new Canadian Journal of Microbiology, the official organ of the Canadian Society of Microbiologists, and nothing could be more appropriate, since the society itself virtually owes its existence to the enthusiasm and organizing ability of the Murrays, father and son.
+Bob will be the first editor of a new Canadian Journal of Microbiology, the official organ of the Canadian Society of Microbiologists, and nothing could be more appropriate since the society itself virtually appropriate, since the society itself virtually owes its existence to the enthusiasm and organizing ability of the Murrays, father and son.
 The former was our chief representative at the International Microbiological Congress in Rome last summer.

 E. G. D. came to McGill from Cambridge with a reputation primarily as a research

+The Canada Life Assurance Company

+offers

+AN OPPORTUNITY

+for a graduate who is looking for a career with a future

+Booklet upon request

+Phone MA 4551 for appointment

+V. R. F. MACDONALD

 Supervisor of Montreal Branches

+The Guarantee Company of North America

+Founded by Edward Rawlings in 1872 MONTREAL

+FIDELITY and SURETY BONDS

 Agencies throughout Canada and in the United States.

 Wainwright, Elder, Laidley, Leslie, & Bourgeois

+Barristers & Solicitors

+TELEPHONE HARBOUR 4151

+ALDRED BUILDING

+MONTREAL

-ARNOLD WAINWRIGHT, Q.C.
-AUBREY H. ELDER, O.C.
+ARNOLD WAINWRIGHT, ().C.
+AUBREY H. ELDER, Q.C.
 WENDELL H. LAIDLEY, Q.C.
 CHARLES W. LESLIE BERNARD DEL.
 BOURGEOIS, Q.C.
-DANIEL DOHENY JAMES A. SODEN D. B. S. MACKENZIE
+DANIEL DOHENY IAMES A. SODEN D. B. S. MACKENZIE

-HUGESSEN, MACKLAIER, CHISHOLM, SMITH & DAVIS
+HUGESSEN, MACKLAIER, CHISHOLM, SMITH & DAVIS Advocates, Barristers, etc.

 Hon.
 Adrian K-Hugessen, Q.C.

+John F. Chisholm, Q.C.

+H. Weir Davis, Q.C.

+Peter M. Laing

+E. Jacayes Courtois

 Wm.
 F. Macklaier, Q.C.
-John F. Chisholm, Q.C.
-H. Weir Davis, Q.C.

 H. Larratt Smith, Q.C.
-James P. Anglin Richard D. Weldon Ross T. Clarkson
+James P. Anglin Richard D. Weldon

+Ross T. Clarkson John W. Durnford

+507 Place d'Armes Montreal 1, P.Q.